hjac01/liri-node-app/README.md

       OMDB API

-  *To View This App: select each file titled with the command, and download*
+  *To View This App: select each file titled with the command in github repo(https://github.com/hjac01/liri-node-app), and download*
       (i.e. select concert-this.mp4 and download)